odoo/odoo/addons/web/doc/async.rst

 While it doesn't look too bad for trivial code, this quickly gets unwieldy.

-Instead, jQuery provides a tool to handle this kind of chains:
+But :js:func:`~Deferred.then` also allows handling this kind of
-:js:func:`Deferred.pipe`.

-:js:func:`~Deferred.pipe` has the same signature as :js:func:`~Deferred.then` and could be used in the same manner provided its return value was not used.

-It differs from :js:func:`~Deferred.then` in two ways: it returns a new promise object, not the one it was called with, and the return values of the callbacks is actually important to it: whichever callback is called,
+chains: it returns a new promise object, not the one it was called with, and the return values of the callbacks is actually important to
+it: whichever callback is called,

-* If the callback is not set (not provided or left to null), the resolution or rejection value(s) is simply forwarded to :js:func:`~Deferred.pipe`'s promise (it's essentially a noop)
+* If the callback is not set (not provided or left to null), the resolution or rejection value(s) is simply forwarded to :js:func:`~Deferred.then`'s promise (it's essentially a noop)

 * If the callback is set and does not return an observable object (a deferred or a promise), the value it returns (``undefined`` if it